 The Defending Party must now respond to the allegation made.
-Where there is no dispute that the Infraction as alleged has occurred and the Defending Party considers the Proposed Penalty to be correct, then the Defending Party will save both the Party and the Competitions Control Committee the trouble of a Hearing by accepting the Proposed Penalty.
+Where there is no dispute that the Infraction as alleged has occurred and the Defending Party considers the Proposed Penalty to be correct, then the Defending Party will save both himself and the Competitions Control Committee the trouble of a Hearing by accepting the Proposed Penalty.

-If the Defending Party does not Reply within three days from the date and time of receipt of the notice (See provisions of Rule 4.6 (b) Communications-Time of Delivery), then that Party is taken to have accepted the Proposed Penalty.
+If the Defending Party does not Reply within two days from the date and time of receipt of the notice, then that Party is taken to have accepted the Proposed Penalty.
 This period may appear to be very short; however it may be necessary to move things along very quickly because of ongoing Competitions.
 It is essential, therefore, that he is properly served, and that the date and time of posting are noted by the Secretary of the Competitions Control Committee.
+The two days run as 48 hours from the time of delivery, and the time of delivery is deemed in accordance with the provisions of Code 5.3(c).

-If the Defending Party replies that that Party is not accepting the Proposed Penalty, the case shall be referred to the Hearings Committee.
+If the Defending Party replies that they are not accepting the Proposed Penalty, the case shall be referred to the Hearings Committee.